thehackingsage/tryhackme/Advent of Cyber 2/README.md

 - What is the decoded password value for ElfMail? : `ic3Skating`

 - Decode the last encoded value.
 What is the flag? : `THM{657012dcf3d1318dca0ed864f0e70535}`

+## [Day 23] Blue Teaming The Grinch strikes again!

+- Decrypt the fake 'bitcoin address' within the ransom note.
+What is the plain text value? : `nomorebestfestivalcompany`

+- At times ransomware changes the file extensions of the encrypted files.
+What is the file extension for each of the encrypted files? : `.grinch`

+- What is the name of the suspicious scheduled task? : `opidsfsdf`

+- Inspect the properties of the scheduled task.
+What is the location of the executable that is run at login? : `C:\Users\Administrator\Desktop\opidsfsdf.exe`

+- There is another scheduled task that is related to VSS.
+What is the ShadowCopyVolume ID? : `7a9eea15-0000-0000-0000-010000000000`

+- Assign the hidden partition a letter.
+What is the name of the hidden folder? : `confidential`

+- Right-click and inspect the properties for the hidden folder.
+Use the 'Previous Versions' tab to restore the encrypted file that is within this hidden folder to the previous version.
+What is the password within the file? : `m33pa55w0rdIZseecure!`